baharudin-yusup/salingsapa/SUPPORT.md

+# Customer Support

+Welcome to Salingsapa Support.
+If you have any questions or concerns, please feel free to reach out to us.

-# Delete Account - Salingsapa
+## Delete Account

-Thank you for using **Salingsapa**.
-If you need assistance or have any concerns regarding the account deletion process, please contact our support team:
+If you wish to delete your Salingsapa account, follow these steps:

 1. **Open Salingsapa App:** Launch the Salingsapa mobile app.
 2. **Log in to Your Account:** Sign in to your Salingsapa account.